Speaker Johnson announces top-line spending deal to avoid government shutdown

-Congressional leaders have reached a top-line spending deal to fund the federal government for the rest of 2024.
+Congressional leaders have reached a top-line spending deal to fund the federal government for the rest of fiscal year 2024, the first step to avoid a partial government shutdown in less than two weeks.

+The deal is modeled largely on caps and side spending agreements struck in a debt limit deal last year, which included a side agreement for further budget changes that would allow a plus-up for nondefense dollars for most of 2024.
+Speaker Mike Johnson (R-La.), though, said Republicans negotiated billions in spending cuts to offset that.

-Speaker Mike Johnson (R-La.) announced the deal reached with the Senate and the White House in a “Dear Colleague” letter to members Sunday.
+Johnson announced the deal reached with the Senate and the White House in a “Dear Colleague” letter to members Sunday.

 “The topline constitutes $1.590 trillion for [fiscal 2024] — the statutory levels of the Fiscal Responsibility Act.
 That includes $886 billion for defense and $704 billion for nondefense,” Johnson said in the letter.